-Our common stock has been approved for quotation on the NASDAQ Global Market under the trading symbol "RYTM."
+Our common stock is listed on the Nasdaq Global Market under the trading symbol "RYTM."

-We and all directors and officers and the holders of substantially all of our outstanding stock and stock options have agreed that, without the prior written consent of Morgan Stanley & Co.
-LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Cowen and Company, LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus, the restricted period:
+We and all directors, executive officers and certain stockholders have agreed that, without the prior written consent of Morgan Stanley & Co.
+LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Cowen and Company, LLC on behalf of the underwriters, we and they will not, during the period ending 90 days after the date of this prospectus for us and our directors and executive officers and during the period ending 60 days after the date of this prospectus for certain of our stockholders, the restricted period: